Skip to main content

 conveyor deploy --env $ENVIRONMENT_NAME --wait

-The --wait flag makes the command wait until the deploy is finished, this is certainly useful in a CI/CD context but also if you want to easily know when a deploy is finished.
+The --wait flag makes the command wait until the deployment is finished.
+This is certainly useful in a CI/CD context but also if you want to easily know when a deployment is finished.

 4.3 Activate the workflow